 - Proof of sufficient knowledge of the German language.

 (Proof is provided by presenting the certificate of completion of school or university education at a German-speaking institution or by presenting the certificate of one of the language examinations for university attendance recognized by the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder (Standing Conference of the Ministers of Education and Cultural Affairs of the Länder).
 Certificates of participation in German courses in accordance with the "Common European Framework of Reference for Languages" up to and including level A2 (approx. 360 teaching hours) at the Goethe-Institut or another language school are also accepted as sufficient proof.
 In this case, these language skills must be intensified during the first two semesters in an intensive language course.
 If you are still attending a language course at the time of application and only complete it after the application deadline, please indicate this in your application folder.)

 The decision on admission to the program is made by the end of April of the application year at the latest.
+If the admission committee is not already able to make a clear decision based on the digital portfolio, you may be invited to a short interview with your physical application file (application file with the original artistic works).
+The interviews usually take place from mid to late April.
 Please refrain from making inquiries until then!

 You will find all information and decisions in your applicant account in CampusNet.

 Your application data will be stored for a maximum of 12 months.

 At the end of the application period, an entrance examination committee will examine the application folders.
 The commission is composed of three professors, two members of the intermediate academic staff with voting rights and two students without voting rights.

 The commission evaluates the application portfolios in categories from A to C. Applicants who are rated A can start their studies in the following winter semester.
 Applicants who are rated B have the possibility to take part in a postponement procedure.

 For formal questions, e.g. about documents, about the application process: